 Basically, this is the guide we wish we had while planning our trip to Koh Rong Samleom—one of the best islands in Cambodia.

 Before we dive in, a couple notes:

 #1.)
 Our #1 goal is to paint a REALISTIC picture of the island for you.
 That way, you can make informed decisions.
 Unlike most KRS info online, you won’t find perfectly filtered photos or descriptions that misrepresent the destination here.
 After all, you wanna know what the beaches REALLY look like (not how fancy of a filter someone can use).
 Am I right?

 #2.)
-Since this island is constantly changing, we’ve made some local contacts to help keep it updated.
-If for some reason you visit the island and see any inaccuracies, let me know and I’ll update it STAT.
+The island is constantly changing, and it’s certainly going to be different today than it was while we were there.
+If you visit the island and see any inaccuracies, let me know in the comments and I’ll update this guide STAT.

 #3.)
 Make sure to check out the FAQ section at the end that answers all the most common questions (internet, electricity, $$$, etc).